petershin/liferay-learn/docs/liferay-cloud/latest/en/reference/platform-limitations.md

 These limitations apply to every service in a Liferay Cloud environment:

-* **Access to Old Logs**: By default, logs are only available from the last 30 days for each service via the console.
-[Submit a Support request](https://help.liferay.com/) to access older *application logs* (up to a year old).
+**Access to old logs**: By default, logs from the last 30 days for each service are available via the console.
+[Submit a Support request](https://help.liferay.com/) to access older application logs (up to a year old).
 Status and build logs cannot be retrieved after 30 days.

-* **Additional Instances per Service**: Your subscription plan determines the allowed [`scale` setting](../manage-and-optimize/auto-scaling.md) for your services.
-By default, all services have only one additional instance (except the Search service must use an odd number of additional instances).
-The `scale` setting begins already configured to use the purchased number of instances for your subscription plan.
+**Additional instances per service**: The [`scale` setting](../manage-and-optimize/auto-scaling.md) initially uses the purchased number of instances for your subscription plan.By default, services can add one additional instance, with the exception of Search.
+The Search service must use an odd number of instances.

-* **Downtime**: Services running with a single instance may experience restarts when the Liferay Cloud infrastructure is updated for scheduled maintenance.
+**Downtime**: Services running with a single instance may experience restarts when the Liferay Cloud infrastructure is updated for scheduled maintenance.
 Use high availability settings (two instances each of the Web server and Liferay services, and three instances of the Search service) for production-type environments to avoid disruptions.
 You can view the schedule for planned maintenance [here](https://help.liferay.com/hc/en-us/articles/360032562611-DXP-Cloud-Platform-Maintenance-and-Release-Schedule).

-* **Memory per Service Instance**: Services can have up to a possible 200 GB of RAM, and this is determined by your subscription plan.
+**Memory per service instance**: Services can have up to a possible 200 GB of RAM, and this is determined by your subscription plan.
 The default plan has 16 GB per service.

-* **Virtual CPUs per Service Instance**: Services can have up to a possible 32 vCPUs, and this is determined by your subscription plan.
+**Virtual CPUs per service instance**: Services can have up to a possible 32 vCPUs, and this is determined by your subscription plan.

 ## Liferay Service

 These limitations apply to the [Liferay service](../using-the-liferay-dxp-service.md) in each Liferay Cloud environment:

-* **Remote Staging**: [Remote Staging](https://learn.liferay.com/dxp/latest/en/site-building/publishing-tools/staging/configuring-remote-live-staging.html) is not available with Liferay Cloud.
+**Remote Staging**: [Remote Staging](https://learn.liferay.com/dxp/latest/en/site-building/publishing-tools/staging/configuring-remote-live-staging.html) is not available with Liferay Cloud.
 Local Staging is still available and supported.

-* **Autoscaling**: When enabled, autoscaling may only add new instances up to a default maximum of 10.
+**Autoscaling**: When enabled, autoscaling may only add new instances up to a default maximum of 10.
 You can configure a different maximum number of instances, up to 100 instances.

-* **Document Library Storage**: Your subscription plan determines the size of the `data` volume for the Liferay service; this includes storage used for Liferay's Document Library.
+**Document Library Storage**: Your subscription plan determines the size of the `data` volume for the Liferay service; this includes storage used for Liferay's Document Library.
 The default volume size is 100 GB, but it can be increased as long as the size is below 4 TB.
 A private cluster is required if a project needs more than 4 TB of storage.

-* **Session Replication**: Replicating sessions between multiple Liferay instances in Liferay Cloud may impact your instances' performance, and is not supported. <!-- Instead, use sticky sessions, or avoid using session storage entirely in your custom applications. -->
+**Session Replication**: Replicating sessions between multiple Liferay instances in Liferay Cloud may impact your instances' performance, and is not supported. <!-- Instead, use sticky sessions, or avoid using session storage entirely in your custom applications. -->

 ### Dynatrace